CitrinePiasora/GalleryOfThePeopleSite/README.md

 Laravel is accessible, powerful, and provides tools required for large, robust applications.

+## Important
+The local version is synced with the deployed version, please use it wisely.
+This makes it not require any migrations to be done beforehand.

 ## How to Run Project
 # Project Dependencies:
 Vue/Cli